 Financial Aid Eligibility

 United States and Canadian citizens and permanent residents are considered for admissions.
 All Canadian citizens or Canadian permanent residents coming to VCU School of Medicine to obtain an M.D. degree must certify via I-20 that they have sufficient financial means to attend school before they enter the country on an F-1 visa.
 There are no sources of funding available to international students from federal or institutional aid.

 Students who would like to be considered for SOM Scholarships must fill out the PROFILE application by CollegeBoard (https://student.collegeboard.org/css-financial-aid-profile) in addition to the FAFSA 2018-2019 (https//fafsa.ed.gov).
 The SOM Scholarship Committee will award institutional scholarships based on need and/or merit.
 There is no other Scholarship application for institutional scholarships.

 National Health Service Corps Scholarship

-This program requires a supplemental application, which is available after January 1, and a deadline of March 31.
+This program requires a supplemental application, which is available after January 1, and a deadline of April 20.
 You can request one to be mailed to you by calling 800-221-9393 (outside Virginia) or 703-734-6855 (within Virginia).
 The National Health Service Corps will provide for up to four years of paid tuition and fees, books and supplies and approximately $800 per month stipend in exchange for service as a physician after graduation for students who are interested in pursuing primary care specialties.
 Normally the recipient serves one year in a federally-designated underserved area for each year of scholarship.
 The required service commitment is minimum two years and maximum four years.